 Companies have taken notice of the change of consumers’ buying decisions.
 As consumers are the heart and soul of each company, they seek the need to change the way they do business in order to be more competitive and retain a successful business.
 We can expect more companies to be investing to make a difference in both local and global cause.

 There is a fast growing group of conscious consumers and their wallets are speaking volumes.
 Consumers are not just buying any more.
 Rather, they are ‘intent’ buying from companies who have heart and soul and whose values are aligned with theirs.
 No longer do we accept token gestures from companies who do not care about the things we as consumers care about. — Kathy Wong / GoodSmith

 People have grown to be more conscious of honorable approaches to make contributions.
 Also, they are looking for innovative ways to become more purposeful.
 Furthermore, people are developing awareness starting in their buying habits which makes an impact on others and the environment.
-With social technology (social channels) getting stronger and expanding its reach, the youth is likewise developing awareness in the importance of culture, the society, and the environment.
+With social technology (social channels) getting stronger and expanding its reach, the youth is likewise developing awareness of the importance of culture, society, and the environment.
 With all these, companies are driven to make changes in order to reach out to every consumer group.

 The Age of The Customer, The new retail world evolves

 The Age of Customer is fast approaching.
 Freepik